bgraphixx/SafeTokenGen/README.md

 Effortlessly generate secure tokens for your projects with the **SafeTokenGen** package.
 Simplify the process of creating Passwords, OTPs, PINs, API keys, and Tokens without the hassle of implementing complex algorithms.

 ## Features:
-- Generate Passwords, OTPs, PINs, API keys and Token lists/dictionaries with various options for customization..
+- Generate Passwords, OTPs, PINs, API keys and Token lists with various options for customization.
 - No need to build token generation algorithms from scratch.
 - Tokens are never hashed or stored, ensuring top-notch security.
 - Streamline your development process and save time.